Skip to main content

 Popular posts from this blog

-Path to Humanity Foundation is creating sensitivity and acceptance that the state should act to provide a systematic response to violation of children’s right to protection.
-For this purpose we arranged another workshop related to child Resilience Development Program named “Dastak” at Govt School for Boys, Nasheman e Iqbal, Lahore on Wednesday 28-03-2018 with a male gender.
+Path to Humanity Foundation is creating sensitivity and acceptance that the state should act to provide a systematic response to violation of children's rights to protection.
+For this purpose, we organized a workshop related to child Resilience Development Program named “Dastak” at Govt Boys High School,Nashman-e-Iqbal, Lahore on Tuesday 30-01-2018.
 The main objective of this workshop is to explore understanding of what child abuse is and raise awareness of signs and possible consequences of child abuse.
-PHF arranged different activities to ensure that children have access to functioning child protection systems at national and local levels that effectively prevents, responds to abuse, neglect, exploitation and violence against children in all setting in Pakistan.
+We arranged different activities to ensure that children have access to functioning child protection systems at national and local levels that effectively prevents, responds to abuse, neglect, exploitation and violence against children in all settings in Pakistan.